Furniture packers/movers pack furniture and equipment and move it between households, offices and storage places.

 What are the chances of getting a job?

-High turnover of furniture packers/movers
+High turnover means furniture packer/mover vacancies common

 Casual work as a furniture packer/mover may lead to full-time work

-Furniture packers/movers work for private companies that range from small owner-operated firms to large international companies.
+Furniture packers/movers work for private companies that range from small, owner-operated firms to large international companies.

 Progression and specialisations